CICE-Consortium/CICE/doc/source/developer_guide/dg_forcing.rst

 Standalone Forcing
 ======================

-Users are strongly encouraged to run CICE in a coupled system :ref:`coupl` to improve quality of science.
+Users are strongly encouraged to run CICE in a coupled system (see :ref:`coupl`) to improve quality of science.
 The standalone mode is best used for technical testing and only preliminary science testing.
 Several different input forcing datasets have been implemented over the history of CICE.
 Some have become obsolete, others have been supplanted by newer forcing data options, and others have been implemented by outside users and are not testable by the Consortium.
-The forcing code has generally not been maintained by the Consortium outside what is being tested by the Consortium.
+The forcing code has generally not been maintained by the Consortium and only a subset of the code is tested by the Consortium.

 The forcing implementation can be found in the file **cicecore/cicedynB/general/ice_forcing.F90**.
 As noted above, only a subset of the forcing modes are tested and supported.
-Most implementations use aspects of the following approach, largely driven by history.
+In many ways, the implemetation is fairly primitive, in part due to historical reasons and in part because standalone runs are discouraged for evaluating complex science.
+In general, most implementations use aspects of the following approach,

 - Input files are organized by year.
-- Namelist inputs `fyear` and `ycycle` specify the forcing year dataset.
+- Namelist inputs ``fyear`` and ``ycycle`` specify the forcing year dataset.
 - The forcing year is computed on the fly and is assumed to be cyclical over the forcing dataset length defined by ycycle.
-- The namelist `atm_dat_dir` specifies the directory of the atm input data files and the namelist `atm_data_type` defines the atmospheric forcing mode.
+- The namelist ``atm_dat_dir`` specifies the directory of the atm input data files and the namelist ``atm_data_type`` defines the atmospheric forcing mode.
-- The namelist `ocn_dat_dir` specifies the directory of the ocn input data files and the namelist `ocn_data_type` defines the ocean forcing mode.
+- The namelist ``ocn_dat_dir`` specifies the directory of the ocn input data files and the namelist ``ocn_data_type`` defines the ocean forcing mode.
 - The filenames follow a particular naming convention that is defined in the source code (ie. subroutine **JRA55_gx1_files**).
 The forcing year is typically found just before the **.nc** part of the filename and there are tools (subroutine **file_year**) to update the filename based on the model year and appropriate forcing year.
 - The input data time axis is generally NOT read by the forcing subroutine.
 The forcing frequency is hardwired into the model and the file record number is computed based on the forcing frequency and model time.
 Mixing leap year input data and noleap model calendars (and vice versa) is not handled particularly gracefully.
-The CICE model does not read or check against the input data time axis.
+The CICEmodel does not read or check against the input data time axis.
 - Data is read on the model grid, no spatial interpolation exists.
 - Data is often time interpolated linearly between two input timestamps to the model time each model timestep.